-Each year, the tour begins in a different country, which is known as the Grand Départ.
+Each year, the tour begins in a different country.
 The route of the race also changes every year, but usually finishes at the Champs-Élysées in Paris.
 Every day is a new stage of the race and winners of each stage are awarded with different coloured jerseys.
-The white jersey is given to the best rider under 26 years of age, the red polka dot jersey is for the best climber and is referred to as 'King of the Mountains', the green jersey is awarded to the best sprinter and the yellow jersey is for the leader of the race.
+The white jersey is given to the best rider under 26 years of age, the red polka dot jersey is for the best climber who is called the 'King of the Mountains', the green jersey is awarded to the best sprinter and the yellow jersey is for the leader of the race.
 The overall winner of the Tour de France is the cyclist that has ridden the full route in the quickest time.
-During the race, the riders are only given two rest days.